jaehchi/acai/README.md

 ```
 npm run start

-# or, start it from gql-server folder,
+# or, start it from server folder,
-cd gql-server && npm run start
+cd server && npm run start
 ```